JRedmon1698/dungeoncrawl/README.md

 ### Gameplay
 Make your way through each level of the dungeon as you search for the venerable Amulet of Yala.
 Along the way you will face increasingly dangerous monsters, but also useful items to help keep you alive.

-This is a roguelike, which means each time you take action, monsters will take action.
+In this roguelike dungeon crawler, each time you take action, monsters will also take action.
 If you stand still, everyone else will, too.

 Use the arrow keys to move around.
 To attack monsters simply move toward them, but be careful: they attack back.
 Monsters will come after you if they see you, so use your corners and corridors effectively to evade them.

 To pick up an item, step over it and press `g`.
-To use the item, press the corresponding number represented for that item in the top left HUD.
+To use a consumable item like health potions and maps, press the corresponding number represented for that item in the top left HUD.

 Make it to the final level and find the Amulet of Yala and you win!